 Schedule

 METRO Bus Rapid Transit’s hourly schedule varies from station to station.
-The best way to see what time you should catch your bus is by going online to the trip plannerOpens in a new tab. and putting in your trip destinations.
+The best way to see what time you should catch your bus is by going online to the trip planner and putting in your trip destinations.
 This will create a personalized travel schedule for you and your party.

 While each bus route has times that may vary, there are some things that are certain.
 The typical schedule for buses marked “Free Ride” and traveling to Nicollet mall is 5:00 am-1:00 am.